 - In Young Frankenstein, the monster is rendered helpless mere seconds after receiving the injection of a "sedagive".

 - Averted in the The Andromeda Strain.
 In the climax, a character has to get to a sub-station to stop a self-destruct.
 He gets shot with a tranquilizer dart that is meant for small mammals (such as monkeys).
 He starts staggering and moving more slowly but can still function.

-- Billion Dollar Brain: Harry Palmer (Michael Caine) finds the is rendered unconscious immediately with a Chloroform handkerchief, and wakes up later in a car.
+- In Billion Dollar Brain, Harry Palmer is rendered unconscious immediately with a Chloroform handkerchief, and wakes up later in a car.

 - A Lampshaded aversion in The Gods Must Be Crazy, which explicitly explains that tranquilizer darts don't take effect immediately.
 That's why they are rigged to be so easily removed that the victim doesn't know they've been tranqed (they feel only the sting, that can be attributed to insects).

 - Ace Ventura: Pet Detective: Ace uses the chloroform-soaked-rag routine on a football player twice his size, which takes about 5 seconds to work.

 - Ace Ventura: When Nature Calls uses the humorous muscle paralysis angle, but Ace is still blacking out after a rather short chase.
 He was running and three darts are too much.
 Plus the four others he took in the back.

 - In the opening scene of The Rock, the mercenaries use tranq darts on the soldiers guarding the chemical weapons depot.
 All of them fall unconscious immediately.

 - Parodied in the Woody Allen comedy Sleeper: Woody's character is able to knock out a security guard by holding a large hunk of bleu cheese under his nose.